fkromer/awesome-ros2/readme.md

 The Robot Operating System 2 (ROS 2) is a set of software libraries and tools that help you build robot applications.
 From drivers to state-of-the-art algorithms, and with powerful developer tools, ROS 2 has what you need for your next robotics project.
 And it’s all open source.

+DEPRECATION NOTICE: This repository is in the process of beeing handed over to [Open Robotics](https://www.openrobotics.org).
+Feel free to checkout the GitHub [ROS2 organization](https://github.com/ros2) to find the repo there in the future.

 ## Contents

 - [Packages](#packages)